Fiordland penguin: Distribution and habitat

 This penguin nests in colonies among tree roots and rocks in dense temperate coastal forest.
 It breeds along the shores in the West Coast of the South Island, south of about Bruce Bay and the Open Bay Islands, around Fiordland and Foveaux Strait, and on Stewart Island/Rakiura and its outlying islands.
 Fossils of this species have been found as far north as the northern end of the South Island, and they probably once nested in the North Island as well.
 Their range drastically reduced by hunting in Polynesian times, and they are now only found in the least-populated part of New Zealand.
-The species is also present in Australia.
+The species was also present in Australia.

+Behaviour

 Diet

-The main prey species reported are cephalopods (85%, mainly arrow squid, Nototodarus sloanii), followed by crustaceans (13%, primarily krill, Nyctiphanes australis) and fish (2%, mainly red cod and hoki).
+The main prey species reported are cephalopods (85%, mainly arrow squid, Nototodarus sloanii), followed by crustaceans (13%, primarily krill, Nyctiphanes australis) and fish (2%, mainly red cod and Blue grenadier (hoki)).
 However, the importance of cephalopods might be exaggerated.
 Prey taken seems to vary between Codfish Island and northern Fiordland.

+Foraging ecology

+Eudyptes pachyrhyncus are split into three groups based on their location in the fjord and where they hunt, dubbed the inner-fjord, mid-fjord and outer-fjord.
+Outer-fjord Eudyptes pachyrhynchus make long, deep dives with descent velocities reaching higher points than that of mid-fjord individuals who forage in the upper 20 meters of the water column.In isolated populations of the species patterns in autochthonous food sources and subsidies from allochthonous resources impact the population and locally produced resources are of great importance to each and every colony.

+Predators and avoidance

+When researching the Eudyptes pachyrhynchus nest searches may cause temporary abandonment leaving opportunities for predation when the searched are done in the first half of the incubation period.
+Domestic dogs prove to be great threats to the species with conservation campaigns encouraging dogs to be leashed at all times near habitats that Eudyptes pachyrhynchus occupies in order to aid the threatened population.